Assuming systems have been breached key to cyber readiness: Panel

 This requires action that she summed up in three Cs:

-Another panellist, Chilean Senator Kenneth Pugh, said that while there needs to be zero trust that investments in cyber-security solutions have provided enough cover, there is also a need to have trusted connectivity across the globe to deliver better protection against cyber risks.
+Another panelist, Chilean senator Kenneth Pugh, said that while there needs to be zero trust that investments in cyber security solutions have provided enough cover, there is a need 3 to have trusted connectivity across the globe to deliver better protection against cyber risks.

+A zero-day vulnerability is a flaw in a system that has been disclosed but not yet patched.

-Other panellists also spoke about how cyber war does not respect boundaries, requiring international cooperation.
+Cyber war does not respect boundaries, requiring international cooperation, stressed the panel.

 "Cyber criminals or state actors will attack the weakest, not the strongest.
 So we have to be strong together," said Mr Roberto Viola, director-general of the European Commission's department for communication, networks, content and technology.